berndpeltzerbartels/xis/README.md

 # XIS #

-XIS-Remote allows you to create your single-pageJavascript web-application with Spring-backend easily by hiding the commununication-layer, based on HTTP and socket.io, behind some simple abstractions.
+XIS-Remote allows you to create your single-pageComponent web-application with Spring-backend easily by hiding the commununication-layer, based on HTTP and socket.io, behind some simple abstractions.
 By using XIS-Remote, you will save all the code you normally have to write for restful-services or sending websocket-messages, handling client state, reducers, effects and so on.
 All these things are running behind the scenes as generated Java-code and generated